Python REST APIs + Flask + Angular CRUD Example

 }

-Here in the above class we fetch the user detail for a given user id as a path parameter.
-We also provide goBack() function to give user option when he/she wants to go to the previous page.
+Here in the above class I fetch the user detail for a given user id as a path parameter.
+I also provide goBack() function to give user option when a user wants to go to the previous page.

 <div *ngIf="user">